 The Advantages of CCTV Video Analytics

 Video analytics extends a lot of benefits to a new or existing CCTV system.
 IP video surveillance can often be tricky and time-consuming given that you have to keep track of everything that’s been going on 24/7.
 Video analytics lessens the burden that comes with round-the-clock surveillance.
-With such sophisticated algorithms and pixel by pixel analysis, it’s capable of detecting the smallest of details.
+With such sophisticated algorithms and pixel-by-pixel analysis, it’s capable of detecting the smallest of details.
 Video analytics filters can be intelligently customized to meet specific security needs.

 The Limitation of Video Analytics

-The integration of video analytics in CCTV cameras for security purposes brings in great promise of better public and private safety.
+The integration of video analytics in CCTV cameras for security purposes brings in the great promise of better public and private safety.
 In fact, this is only the start of what it can do.
 Video analytics is evolving and adapting.
 However, as of recent, video analytics also poses a few downsides.
 The extent to which it can prevent and solve incidents can be prone to exaggeration.
-A common scenario would be when the authorities want to determine an unattended baggage in a busy public area at peak hours, the system can end up giving too many false alarms and, most likely, the reading cannot be fully relied upon.
+A common scenario would be when the authorities want to determine a piece of unattended baggage in a busy public area at peak hours, the system can end up giving too many false alarms and, most likely, the reading cannot be fully relied upon.
 Another thing is a question of accuracy.
 License plate recognition has been implemented for quite some time already but it’s not a hundred percent accurate.
-Face recognition known to be difficult to perform reliably.
+Face recognition is known to be difficult to perform reliably.
 Nonetheless, video analytics in CCTV cameras undeniably offers a better security surveillance performance.
-The one thing we should be worry about is the door it opens to the possibilities of abuse when implemented for other reasons other than safety and security.
+The one thing we should be worried about is the door it opens to the possibilities of abuse when implemented for other reasons other than safety and security.